 - Chocolate Coconut Cupcakes - Add a teaspoon of coconut extract to the batter and sprinkle some shredded coconut on top of the frosting.
 It adds a lovely tropical touch.

 How to Make Easy Gluten Free Chocolate Cupcakes

 This recipe is so easy to make and doesn't require a electric mixer.

-- Step 2: Crack your egg into a separate bowl.
-Whisk until frothy, like soap bubbles.
+STEP 2: Crack the egg into a separate mixing bowl.
+Whisk until it's frothy, like soap bubbles.